homanp/langchain-ui/README.md

 ## About the project

-LangChain UI enables anyone to create and host LLM Agents and Chatbots using a no-code type of inteface.
+LangChain UI enables anyone to create and host chatbots using a no-code type of inteface.

 Features:

-👉 Create, configure and save Prompt templates, Document loaders and Indexes

-👉 Create custom Agents, Chains and Chatbot apps
+👉 Create custom chatGPT like Chatbot.

+👉 Give context to the chatbot using external datasources, chatGPT plugins and prompts.

-👉 Dedicated API endpoint for each app
+👉 Dedicated API endpoint for each Chatbot.

-👉 Store your data in the cloud or locally

-👉 Monthly usage quotas
+👉 Bring your own DB

+👉 Bring your own Auth provider (defaults to Github)

+👉 Usage quoutas

+👉 Embed Chatbots to any site or application

-👉 User authentication
+👉 Chatbot themes

 ... and more

+## Roadmap

+- [x] Bring your own db
+- [x] Bring your own Auth provider
+- [x] Chatbots
+- [x] Prompt templates
+- [] API endpoints to chatbot
+- [] External datasources
+- [] chatGPT plugins
+- [] Chatbots themes
+- [] Chatbot embedding

 ## Stack